charlienicholson/charlienicholson/README.md

 ### Welcome! 👋

-- 🔭 I’m currently working in Python and C#
+- 🔭 I’m currently working in Python, Java (Groovy) and C#
 - 📫 How to reach me: ...
 [Website](https://nicholson.codes/)